 U.S. citizens and permanent residents, make sure to complete the Free Application for Federal Student Aid (FAFSA) in order to be considered for financial aid.

 Spanish graduate students may request funds for travel to professional conferences to deliver a scholarly paper.
-To request funds from the graduate program, students should submit a letter of request to the staff graduate coordinator, addressed to the Graduate Committee.
+To request funds from the graduate program, students should submit a letter of request to the staff graduate coordinator, addressed to the Graduate Committee, prior to attendance at the conference.
 The letter should include the conference name, date and location; the title of the paper being presented; and an itemized budget of projected travel expenses.
 Please take the time to look up expenses before writing your budget.
 The budget should accurately reflect actual costs.
 Please also append your conference acceptance to your request.
 When the request is approved, a stipend will be paid through Student Accounting.
 Within 2 weeks of returning from the conference, you must present proof of attendance, such as a boarding pass & conference program, to the graduate staff coordinator.
 If, for any reason, you do not attend the conference, you must notify the staff graduate coordinator & graduate adviser and return the stipend.
 The last date to process stipends is May 1st; therefore, any funding requests received after May 1st, will be processed for the next academic year.